ihmeuw/vivarium/docs/source/concepts/results.rst

 "exclude" keys to further modify each observation's stratifications.

-For example, to use "age_group" and "sex" as default stratifications for *all* observations and then customize the "births" observations to also include "pregnancy_outcome" but not "age_group":
+For example, to use "age_group" and "sex" as default stratifications for *all* observations and then customize "deaths" observations to also include "location" but not "age_group":

 .. code-block:: yaml